hho-1/Stock-Frontend/README.md

 - Toastify for success and error notifications
 - MUI data-grid for tables in sales and purchases pages
 - Global styles for commonly used codes
+- Redux Persist for registering data to local storage